 Aroma and Flavor

-These flavors range from mildly corn-like to burnt and mocha-like, with numerous variations in between.
+These flavors range from mildly corn-like to burnt and mocha-like, with numerous variations.

 Yeast

-Most yeasts, including ale yeasts, have a more neutral flavor than yeast strains used to produce Bavarian-style wheat beers.
+Most yeasts, including ale yeasts, have a more neutral flavor than yeast strains that produce Bavarian-style wheat beers.

 Lager yeasts are the most balanced of all strains, creating minimal byproducts of fermentation, enabling the malt and hop taste of the beer to shine.